kitchell/DeepLearningTutorial_LBspectrum/README.md

-# DeepLearningTutorial_LBspectrum
+# Deep Learning Tutorial - Lindsey Kitchell
-Tutorial for combining "Deep Learning" and the Laplace Beltrami spectrum.
-It is recommended that you have experience with python and machine learning.
+Tutorial for combining **Deep Learning** and the **Laplace Beltrami spectrum**.
+This tutorial assumes some experience with python and machine learning.
 Experience using the machine learning modules from the python library sci-kit-learn will also be very helpful.
 The tutorial will be applicable beyond the Laplace Beltrami spectrum, but the data used will focus on it.

 # Start Here
-Here is the order to read the included documents in:
+I recommend to read the included documents in the following order:
 1. [Introduction to Deep Learning](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/Introduction.md)
 2. [Introduction to Keras](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/keras_basics.md)
 3. [Multi-layer Perceptrons in Keras](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/MLP.md)